sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

 ---

 ## Submission Instructions
-You will be submitting this assignment as a PDF or GitHub README.md:
+You will be submitting this assignment as a PDF:
 1. Use an authoring tool of your choice (Google Doc, Indesign, markdown, etc).
-2. Export as a letter format PDF file named `dsgn270-a2.pdf` or save to a README.md file as a GH repo or Gist.
+2. Export as a letter format PDF file named `dsgn270-a2.pdf`.
-4. Upload your PDF or README.md to Brightspace as a ZIP.
-Include a link to you repo/gist, if applicable.
+4. ZIP your PDF and submit to Brightspace.
+Include a link to your repo/gist as a comment, if applicable.